scanback/docs/legitimacy/index.md

 ## Academic Publishing
 41 contributions listed on Figshare.
 Notable:

 ***Bureaucratic Limits of Firm Size***.
 Seminal work cited hundreds of times.
-On diseconomies of scale.
+Doctoral resarch on diseconomies of scale in large enterprises.

 ***The Logic of Management Consulting***.
 Most used course material at universities globally for consulting courses.